Vivek6412/java-library-management-system/README.md

-# 📚 Java Library Management System
+# 📚 Java Library Management System (CLI-Based)

 ## 📌 Project Overview

-This project is a Library Management System built using Core Java and OOP concepts.
-It is designed to handle book management, user records, and transactions efficiently.
+Java Library Management System is a console-based application developed using Core Java and Object-Oriented Programming (OOP) concepts.
+The project is designed to manage books, users, and library transactions in a simple and efficient way.

-The system includes both a **console-based version (CLI)** and a **GUI version using Java Swing**, providing flexibility in how users interact with the application.
+This application allows users to add books, register users, issue and return books, search books, and calculate fines for late returns through a Command Line Interface (CLI).

 ---